zclab/zcnote-sphinx-theme/docs/index.md

 Symmetrical padding, minimalist borders, and color mapping for admonition.
 :::

-:::{grid-item-card}  Hiddable Collapse Sidebar
+:::{grid-item-card}  Collapse Sidebar
 :class-card: ghost-card
 :class-title: font-weight-bold
 Added configuration flags to hide the "Collapse Sidebar" buttons.
+Move collapse sidebar button to the border of primary sidebar.
 :::
 ::::